Read More: Manage product profiles.

 User Managed policies define the level of control that users have on how and when they install and update applications on their machines.

-The Auto-update toggle is enabled and available to end users under preferences.
-When enabled, it will update end users apps automatically as soon as new versions are released.
+The Auto-update toggle on the Creative Cloud desktop app on client machines, is visible and available to end users under Preferences.
+When enabled, it will update end user apps automatically as soon as new versions are released.
+However, note that end users will also need to turn on automatic updates in the Creative Cloud desktop app.

 If this checkbox is not selected, end users will not see the Auto-update toggle in their Creative Cloud desktop app.